almarklein/asgineer/README.md

 [Asgish](https://asgish.readthedocs.io) is a tool to write asynchronous web applications, using as few abstractions as possible, while still offering a friendly API.
 It does not do fancy routing; it's async handlers all the way down.

-When running asgish on [uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available (it should be faster than Sanic).
+When running asgish on [uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available.

 ## Example

 ```py
 # example.py

 from asgish import handler2asgi

 @handler2asgi